Management Reporter 2012 Training Manual

 Sample Pages and Table of Contents

-Cost: $180—if you’re in Texas, add 8.25% sales tax
+Cost: $180—if you’re in Texas, the cart adds 8.25% sales tax

 Seriously, wouldn’t you like to relax in a hammock with your laptop or tablet while learning Management Reporter?